Early Childhood Program

 During the morning recess Springfield's Library Helpers, on their assigned days, meet in the library to learn different duties.
 As the school year goes on they will learn how to properly shelve a book, keep their assigned domains tidy, plus many other jobs.
 Students gain a respect for the library by enjoying reading, putting books back where they belong and keeping a neat and tidy environment.

-When weather permits, the students and teacher representatives walk the paper to the community recycling bins.
+When weather permits, the students and teacher walk the recycling to the community recycling bins.
 The students work together to make sure all the paper gets recycled.
 They also inform their classmates about the types of paper that can be recycled.

 Juice Box Recycling:

 Springfield also recycles juice boxes.
-During the lunch hour each week, Grade 3 students visit classrooms and collect empty juice boxes.
 The boxes are stored in large plastic bags and taken to the recycling bin at the end of the year.

 Milk Box Recycling: